 Old Harbor real estate is some of the most expensive in Alaska, although Old Harbor house values don't compare to the most expensive real estate in the U.S.

-When you are in Old Harbor, you'll notice that it is more blue-collar than most other communities in America.
-39.29% of Old Harbor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Old Harbor is a blue-collar town, with 39.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Old Harbor is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Old Harbor who work in office and administrative support (28.57%), maintenance occupations (12.50%), and farm management occupations (8.93%).

 Old Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.